Developing the Entire Student-Athlete

 Sport-specific skill development including decision-making skills

 All these factors are at work at Bridgedale Academy, combining to make Bridgedale the perfect environment for young golfers and hockey players (5th through 8th grade levels) to develop both academically and athletically.
 Let’s look at each of these points separately.

 - Boys at this age have more energy than they know what to do with

 Most young girls can sit still in school and behave themselves like proper young ladies.
 Young boys need to be able to release their “little boy energy.”
 This is especially true of active, athletic boys.
-At a school for athletes like Bridgedale Academy, student-athletes have the daily outlet of athletic training.
+At Bridgedale Academy, our student-athletes have the daily outlet of our athletic training.
 This is healthy and positive.